Skip to main content

 • Excessive: Seven events during a 20-mile trip would trigger for Excessive

-For example, if rapid acceleration settings are set to send notifications when they occur, and a driver has three rapid acceleration events in one 20-mile trip, at the end of the trip, a Light notification would be triggered and sent to you in the app.
+For example, if rapid acceleration settings are set to send notifications when they occur, and a driver has three rapid acceleration events in one 20-mile trip, at the end of the trip, the Light setting would be triggered and sent to you in the app.

 If the driver had three rapid acceleration events during one 50-mile trip, that would not trigger a notification.
 It's the same number of events, but over a longer distance.